How long before I can eat normal food again?

 Firstly what is ‘normal’ food in contrast to ‘abnormal’ food on the SCDiet?
 SCD promotes a healthy unrefined diet full of fresh fruits, vegetables and protein.
 The foods on the diet can be purchased at any supermarket.
 But if you mean foods such as bread, rice, pasta and potatoes than the answer is not so easily defined.
 Some people who have followed a rigorous SCDiet for years have found that they can easily incorporate these foods back into their diet occasionally.
 By occasionally I mean perhaps once a month or even once a week, but certainly not on a daily basis.
 Again, moderation is the key.

-I have been on the SCDiet for three years now and am completely symptom free, but still follow the SCDiet.
+I have been on the SCDiet since 2005 and am completely symptom free, but still follow the SCDiet.

 At this point I have no desire for so called ‘normal’ foods as the diet provides such a variety of dishes and foods that can be eaten.
 Once you have experienced the abating of horrific symptoms such as constant diarrhea, cramping and sleepless nights and find yourself on the other end of the spectrum, a healthy and vital person; the risk of a relapse isn’t worth it.